Lanthanide probes

 Lanthanide probes are a non-invasive analytical tool commonly used for biological and chemical applications.
 Lanthanides are metal ions which have their 4f energy level filled and generally refer to elements cerium to lutetium in the periodic table.
-The fluorescence of lanthanide salts is weak because the energy absorption of the metallic ion is low; hence chelated complexes of lanthanides are most commonly used.
-The term chelate derives from the Greek word for “claw,” and is applied to name ligands, which attach to a metal ion with two or more donor atoms through dative bonds.
-The fluorescence is most intense when the metal ion has a +3 oxidation state.
+The fluorescence of lanthanide salts is weak because the energy absorption of the metallic ion is low.
+Chelated complexes of lanthanides are most commonly used.
+Fluorescence is most intense when the metal ion has a +3 oxidation state.
 Not all lanthanide metals can be used and the most common are: Sm(III), Eu(III), Tb(III), and Dy(III).